akpingel/sphinx-template/source/firstDraft/index.rst

 generic object-oriented language.
 "The first actual fundamental change that took place in the language was the incorporation of Generics." [#f6]_ Generics allows for code to be reused.
-For example, a ``List<T>`` is a generic List that can then be used for Ints or if the programmer changes their mind, it can be used as a List of strings.
-Programmers can change what is in the list without going back and changing the list type where it was first defined.
+For example, a ``List<T>`` is a generic list class that could be used to create a list of integers, and also used to create a list of strings.
+Without generics, programmers would need a list class for every data type.
 The namespace ``System.Collection.Generic`` supports this feature.

 Another important feature in this release was iterators.
 "Iterators let you examine all the items in a List \(or other Enumerable types\) with a foreach